If Double Dragon is an absolute staple of beat ’em up gaming… Double Dragon 3 feels like the leftovers.

 1. Remove features and make people pay for them.

-The Double Dragon 3 arcade cabinet was interesting in the way it used credits, real money, for players to buy weapons, characters and even moves to use (like the flying kick).
+The Double Dragon 3 arcade cabinet was interesting in the way it used credits.
+Real money for players to buy weapons, characters and even moves to use (like the flying kick).

 In the Sega Genesis port, this translated into using your limited ‘life’ credits to power up, replenish health or stock up on items.
 It’s a weird system that really forces you to play safe and boring… A life is always worth too much to waste.
+Buying extra ‘characters’ to play as sounds interesting, but Billy and Jimmy are still the best, well-rounded characters in the game.
+Providing the player with a consistent experience.

 2. Boring enemies.